 1.0840 = 21.72x value at 40 years.

-You do also have the withdrawn 2%, but that is a very minor amount (and does not compound), and that withdrawal also reduces the future 2% withdrawals.
-It approximately doubles each 10 years, which is drastically less long term than reinvesting offers.
+You do also have the withdrawn 2% each year, but that is a very minor amount (it does not compound), and that withdrawal also reduces the future with 2% withdrawals.
+The 8% approximately doubles each 10 years, which is drastically less long term than reinvesting offers.

 The 10.66x value is (10.66 - 17.45) / 17.45 = -0.389x or -38.9% less gain than if there were no dividend.